yodrew2/tdc/README.md

 tdc
 ===

 the darkness conjecture book manuscript
+Then I add this.